Industrial Hearing Screening in Nebraska: What Employers and Workers Should Know

 Hearing Instrument Specialist

-I was born and raised here in Nebraska.
-I’m fortunate to work alongside my mother, Darci, as we do what we love.
-I come from a line of hearing specialists as my grandfather owned his business for over 35 years.
-Helping people hear runs in our blood.
-In my free time I love spending time with my husband and our 3 cats.
-I find joy traveling, reading and spending time with family and friends.
+Madison was born and raised in Nebraska.
+She is fortunate to work alongside her mother, Darci, as they do what they love.
+She comes from a line of hearing specialists, as her grandfather owned his business for over 35 years.
+Helping people hear runs in their blood.
+In her free time she loves spending time with her husband and their 3 cats.
+She finds joy in traveling, reading, and spending time with family and friends.

 Darci Wyatt